 The UAE is implementing groundbreaking renewable energy and energy efficiency programs.
 With a clear understanding about the impacts of climate change, the UAE is pursuing alternative means for producing the power needed to fuel its economy.
-The UAE was the first MENA country to pledge to reach net zero emissions by 2050.
+The UAE’s Net Zero by 2050 Strategic Initiative – the first of any country in the Middle East – aligns with the goals of the Paris Agreement and with the UAE’s development vision to create new knowledge along with green industries, skills and jobs.

 Although the UAE has the world’s seventh largest proven oil reserves and the seventh largest natural gas reserves, it has taken aggressive action to diversify the UAE energy mix and economy.
-Today, oil and gas exports account for only about 30 percent of the country’s economic activity.
+In 2022, state-owned Abu Dhabi National Oil Company, Taqa and holding company Mubadala entered a partnership to become shareholders of renewable energy company Masdar, to advance efforts to create a world-leading portfolio in clean energy.
+This strategic partnership will launch with over 23GW of current committed, and exclusive renewable energy capacity.
+It immediately positions Masdar as one of the largest clean energy companies globally, with ambition to grow to well over 50GW by 2030.
+Today, oil and gas exports account for only about 30 percent of the UAE’s economic activity.

 UAE 2050 Energy Goals